jsturtevant/jsturtevant.github.io/_posts/2015-12-02-compiling-aspnet-5-rc1-on-a-mac-or-linux.markdown

   - asp.net
   - csharp
 ---
 <p class="message">Update (12/18/2015):  It is possible to compile ASP.NET 5 for the full .NET Framework on a Mac or Linux machine using <a href="http://www.mono-project.com/">Mono</a>.
-More information can be found under the <a href="https://docs.asp.net/en/latest/getting-started/installing-on-mac.html">instructions for installing DNX for Mono on Mac. </a>
+More information can be found under the <a href="https://docs.asp.net/en/latest/getting-started/installing-on-mac.html">instructions for installing DNX for Mono on Mac. </a>  I didn't have Mono installed when I set up ASP.NET 5 and so ran into the errors below.
 </p>

 It is very exciting times as the [Release Candidate for ASP.NET 5](https://get.asp.net/) was released a couple weeks ago.
 Of course, I just had to [try it out on my Mac](https://docs.asp.net/en/latest/tutorials/your-first-mac-aspnet.html) and it works!
 Simply awesome!
 I think this really opens up the doors for a lot of developers to try out ASP.NET and C#.